-- allow-query-cache This specifies which hosts are allowed to get answers from the cache.
-If allow-recursion is not set, BIND checks to see if the following parameters are set, in order: allow-query-cache and allow-query (unless recursion no; is set).
-If neither of those parameters is set, the default (localnets; localhost;) is used. - allow-query-cache-on This specifies which local addresses can send answers from the cache.
+allow-query-cache

+Grammar: allow-query-cache { <address_match_element>; ... };

+Specifies which hosts (an IP address list) can access this server's cache and thus effectively controls recursion.

+Defines an address_match_list of IP address(es) which are allowed to issue queries that access the local cache.
+Without access to the local cache recursive queries are effectively useless so, in effect, this statement (or its default) controls recursive behavior.
+This statement's default setting depends on:

+- 1. If recursion no; present, defaults to allow-query-cache {none; };.
+No local cache access permitted. - 2.
+If recursion yes; (default) then, if allow-recursion present, defaults to the value of allow-recursion.
+Local cache access permitted to the same address_match_list as allow-recursion. - 3.
+If recursion yes; (default) then, if allow-recursion is not present, defaults to allow-query-cache {localnets; localhost;};.
+Local cache access permitted to address match list localnets and localhost IP addresses only.

+allow-query-cache-on

+'''

+Grammar: allow-query-cache-on { <address_match_element>; ... };

+'''

+Specifies which hosts (an IP address list) can access this server's cache.
+Used on servers with multiple interfaces.

+This specifies which local addresses can send answers from the cache.
 If allow-query-cache-on is not set, then allow-recursion-on is used if set.
 Otherwise, the default is to allow cache responses to be sent from any address.
-Note: both allow-query-cache and allow-query-cache-on must be satisfied before a cache response can be sent; a client that is blocked by one cannot be allowed by the other. - allow-recursion This specifies which hosts are allowed to make recursive queries through this server.
+Note: both allow-query-cache and allow-query-cache-on must be satisfied before a cache response can be sent; a client that is blocked by one cannot be allowed by the other.

+allow-recursion

+'''

+Grammar: allow-recursion { <address_match_element>; ... };

+Blocks: options, view

+Tags: query

+'''

+Defines an address_match_list of clients that are allowed to perform recursive queries.

+This specifies which hosts are allowed to make recursive queries through this server.
 BIND checks to see if the following parameters are set, in order: allow-query-cache and allow-query.
-If neither of those parameters is set, the default (localnets; localhost;) is used. - allow-recursion-on This specifies which local addresses can accept recursive queries.
+If neither of those parameters is set, the default (localnets; localhost;) is used.

+allow-recursion-on

+'''

+Grammar: allow-recursion-on { <address_match_element>; ... };

+Blocks: options, view

+Tags: query, server

+'''

+Specifies which local addresses can accept recursive queries.

+This specifies which local addresses can accept recursive queries.
 If allow-recursion-on is not set, then allow-query-cache-on is used if set; otherwise, the default is to allow recursive queries on all addresses.
 Any client permitted to send recursive queries can send them to any address on which named is listening.
-Note: both allow-recursion and allow-recursion-on must be satisfied before recursion is allowed; a client that is blocked by one cannot be allowed by the other. - allow-update When set in the zone statement for a primary zone, this specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
+Note: both allow-recursion and allow-recursion-on must be satisfied before recursion is allowed; a client that is blocked by one cannot be allowed by the other.

+allow-update

+'''

+Grammar: allow-update { <address_match_element>; ... };

+Blocks: options, view, zone (primary)

+Tags: transfer

+'''

+Defines an address match list of hosts that are allowed to submit dynamic updates for primary zones.

+A simple access control list.
+When set in the zone statement for a primary zone, this specifies which hosts are allowed to submit dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.